d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * Merged materials with the same shader even if their properties differ
 * Applies a generalized version of "lock in" to the new shaders

-Expect the following behavior changes:
+Expect the following behavior changes (reduced due to NaNimation toggles):
 * World effects that rely on projectors/shader replacement don't understand shader toggles and will show like the merged meshes are always visible
   * Some examples of this are wire frame shaders and screen space ambient occlusion
 * With blocked shaders all merged meshes that now rely on shader toggles are always visible
   * Make sure DPS/TPS penetrators don't show up!
 The optimizer tries to detect and exclude them from shader toggles.
 If it fails you need to exclude them manually
-*  With blocked shaders some of the merged materials can show up with no texture
-   * If this bothers you, you can uncheck "Merge Same Dimension Textures" to prevent this from happening
 ### Full
 This preset uses all optimizations I use for my own avatars.
+Some of the settings used here compromise quality of the avatar heavily when animations/shaders are blocked.
 It has some more experimental & some behavior changing ones.
 Testing that your avatar still works as intended is very needed in this mode.
 If it doesn't switch to a lower optimization preset.

 ## Why my Shader Pink?